 Adjusting to academic life at university presents challenges for students as the amount of reading and independent work significantly increases.
 Students must exhibit a great deal of initiative and self-discipline as work is no longer supervised by a teacher on a regular basis.
 Support and assistance is available from professors, teaching assistants and the Academic Advising & Career Centre.

 The support network for each student will change.
-While some students may stay close to family, friends and services they have traditionally used, others may make new choices about whom they remain in contact with.
+While some students may stay close to family, friends and services they have traditionally used, others may make new choices about with whom they remain in contact.
 There are a number of services and opportunities available for students to help them establish a new support network.
 Students should be encouraged to develop connections with classmates and peers, get to know their professors and teaching assistants, or meet with academic advisors, personal counselors or other professionals on campus if required.

 Students will be exposed to a variety of different cultures, religions, beliefs and schools of thought once they reach university.
 As a result, students may start to questions their own upbringing, adopt new beliefs or struggle with their key values and identity.
 It is important that students are given the freedom and the opportunity to explore, and parents and guardians should recognize that while significant changes may occur, students are likely to maintain the core values that they were taught.